 Portable air conditioners are seen as convenient as you can move them around, however they are typically not as efficient as more permanent AC units and some say they are noisy.
 They work by drawing in warm air from the space, eliminating heat and moisture, and returning cool air into your home.
 The unit does produce internal heat which is vented through an exhaust hose that is fitted through the window.
 Portable units need to have a drain line ran to get rid of the water the coil produces, in some models they have a drain pan that will need to be emptied quite often depending on how high the humidity is.
 Portable AC units are a great investment for hurricane season.

 While these AC units all have their advantages and disadvantages, it is important for you to choose one that suits your personal needs and budget.
 No matter which type of AC unit you decide on make sure you use a licensed AC technician for the installation.
-Give Art Plumbing, AC & Electric a call to find out about all our air conditioning services.
+Give Art Plumbing, Air Conditioning & Electric a call to find out about all our air conditioning services.